The Student’s Guide to College Waitlists and Deferrals

 Some colleges post statistics on their websites about deferred admission rates.
 Deferred applications get pushed into the regular admission pool.

 Most universities send out admission decisions in March or April but do not provide a fixed date for these letters.
-However, all decisions for regular admission must reach students before May 1.
+All decisions for regular admission must reach students before May 1.

 Receiving a college waitlist letter or deferral letter requires you to make important decisions about your next steps.
 Colleges want to see how their waitlisted and deferred applicants rise to a challenge, so it’s important you take action.